ugumba/homey-panasonic-comfort-cloud-alt/README.md

 # Troubleshooting

-The settings page shows the log contents.
+The settings page shows the most recent log contents.
 If you have a problem, please copy and paste the entire log into a Github issue, or send me a direct message if you're concerned about privacy.

 The log contains the user name (somewhat obfuscated) and PCC device names and IDs (but never the password, obviously).